yflink/yflusd-protocol/README.md

 This is not a DeFi project.
 We are simply leveraging the industry's excitement in the category to bring much deserved attention and engagement to the Basis Protocol, and to use this opportunity to distribute ownership in the protocol fairly.

-Our only motivation is to bring the Basis Protocol into the world, and to serve its community in implementing Basis' vision to become the first widely adopted decentralized dollar.
+Our only motivation is to bring the Basis Protocol into the world, and to serve its community in implementing YFLUSD's vision to become the first widely adopted decentralized dollar.

 ## How to Contribute